-In March 2017 after a legal battle lasting almost 2 years, Jeffrey being led by Jonathan Goldberg QC and leading Senghin Kong succeeded in winning on appeal the historic case of Marine A, acting Colour Sergeant Alexander Blackman of the Royal Marines.
+In March 2017 after a legal battle lasting almost 2 years, Jeffrey, led by Jonathan Goldberg QC and leading Senghin Kong, succeeded in winning on appeal the historic case of Marine A, Acting Colour Sergeant Alexander Blackman of the Royal Marines.
 He had been convicted by court-martial in 2013 of murdering a wounded Taliban terrorist on a battlefield in Afghanistan and had been sentenced to life imprisonment together with reduction to the ranks and dismissal from the Armed Forces with disgrace.
 An appeal against conviction brought in 2014 by his old legal team had failed completely.

-Since however this first ground succeeded to reduce murder to manslaughter, thus leading to the Sergeant`s almost immediate release from prison and the quashing of his life sentence, there was no need to litigate the remaining grounds at all.
-In addition, his dismissal with disgrace from the Armed Forces was rescinded to simple dismissal, and his reduction to the ranks was quashed, such that he remains entitled again to call himself Sgt and he retains his pension rights.
+They succeeded on the first ground argued to reduce murder to manslaughter, thus leading to the Sergeant`s almost immediate release from prison and the quashing of his life sentence and there was no need to litigate the remaining grounds at all.
+In addition, his dismissal with disgrace from the Armed Forces was rescinded to simple dismissal, and his reduction to the ranks was quashed.

 Jeffrey is able to accept instructions direct from the public in appropriate cases.
 For further information in this regard please contact the Senior Clerk.

 Jeffrey Israel, led by Peter Rouch QC, defends in...